 A quality education should not be reserved only for the wealthy, and public schools are at the very center of every person’s ability to achieve their own potential.
 Many families struggle and sacrifice so their children can live in neighborhoods with access to good schools.
 Let’s ensure our public schools are adequately funded and our underpaid and overworked teachers get a raise.

 Health care is a human right, and making sure that all Californians have access to quality healthcare is our responsibility.
-We have an obligation to ensure our most vulnerable, including our seniors and differently-abled, do not fall through the cracks.
+We must ensure our most vulnerable, including our seniors and disabled neighbors and loved ones, do not fall through the cracks.
+A single-payer healthcare model will free up disposable income for working families and save the state potentially hundreds of billions of dollars a year while improving health outcomes across the board.

 Post-COVID, we are seeing a rise in hate crimes, gun violence, and mental health crisis.
 Investing in mental health needs to be a priority.
 We can start by building on recent reforms to Medical/Medicaid known as CalAIM, which enable us to provide capitated funding directly to state doctors and relevant County governments, not to managed care providers.